 (+)-Catechin gallate is primarily found in green tea and is a polyphenolic compound with anti-fibrotic properties.
-Although there are limited mechanistic studies of (+)catechin gallate but the studies related to its structural analog, epigallocatechin-3-gallate (EGCG) provides valuable insights into potential mechanisms by which (+)catechin gallate may exert its anti-fibrotic effects.
-Recent studies have shown EGCG is involved in several important pathways such as it blocks Smad2/3 phosphorylation in hepatic stellate cells (Sekar et al., 2024), reduces TGF-β1 expression in bile duct-ligated rats (Salhab et al., 2022), directs inhibition of PI3K/Akt phosphorylation in liver fibrosis models (Yang et al., 2024), reduces Akt activation in cardiac fibroblasts (Li et al., 2022).
-EGCG also exerts anti-inflammatory effects through prevention of nuclear translocation of NF-kB (Li et al., 2022), downregulation of TNF- α and IL-1 β in pulmonary fibrosis (Mokra et al., 2022).
-In a fibrosis model induced by irradiation, EGCG reduced the number of histological alterations in the lungs, reduced serum levels of TGF-β1, IL-6, IL-10, and TNFα, activated Nrf2 and related antioxidant enzymes HO-1 and NQO-1, increased SOD activity, and decreased collagen deposition and (myo)fibroblast growth (You et al., 2014).
+Although there are limited mechanistic studies of (+)catechin gallate, the studies related to its structural analog, epigallocatechin-3-gallate (EGCG) provide valuable insights into potential mechanisms by which (+)-catechin gallate may exert its anti-fibrotic effects.
+Recent studies have shown that EGCG is involved in several important pathways such as blocking Smad2/3 phosphorylation in hepatic stellate cells (Sekar et al., 2024), reducing TGF- $\beta$ 1 expression in bile duct-ligated rats (Salhab et al., 2022), directs inhibition of PI3K/Akt phosphorylation in liver fibrosis models (Yang et al., 2024), reduces Akt activation in cardiac fibroblasts (Li et al., 2022).
+EGCG also exerts anti-inflammatory effects through the prevention of nuclear translocation of NF-kB (Li et al., 2022), and downregulation of TNF- $\alpha$ and IL-1 $\beta$ in pulmonary fibrosis (Mokra et al., 2022).
+In a fibrosis model induced by irradiation, EGCG reduced the number of histological alterations in the lungs, reduced serum levels of TGF-β1, IL-6, IL-10, and TNFα, activated Nrf2 and related antioxidant enzymes HO-1 and NOO-1. increased SOD activity, and decreased collagen deposition and (myo)fibroblast growth (You et al., 2014).

-arbon tetrachloride (CCl4)-induced liver fibrosis animals commonly used as a model to study the pathophysiology of human liver fibrosis.
+Carbon tetrachloride (CCl4)-induced liver fibrosis animals are commonly used as a model to study the pathophysiology of human liver fibrosis.
 The current investigation revealed that (+)-catechin gallate therapy treated liver fibrosis caused by CCl4.
-The liver fibrosis model in rats was developed by means of intraperitoneal CCl4 injection.
+The liver fibrosis model in rats was developed using intraperitoneal CCl4 injection.
 CCl4 is the most prevalent modeling method to describe liver fibrosis.
 Its advantages include a high and consistent modeling rate as well as a pathological process in rats which is similar to that of humans (Wu et al., 2023).
-The toxicant CCl4 has the potential of liver injury.
+The toxicant CCl4 has the potential for liver injury.
 The fatty acids and intrinsic proteins of the cell membrane are covalently bound by free radicals produced during the enzymatic catalysis of CCl4 by cytochrome oxidase in the liver.
-This process starts lipid peroxidation and membrane disintegration, which ultimately results in liver fibrosis and necrosis (Oriakhi and Orumwensodia, 2021).
-ALT, AST, and ALP are biomarkers used to evaluate hepatic injury, and they are elevated when liver cells are injured.
-These serum markers with elevated levels suggest a breakdown in the integrity of the liver cell membrane, which may be directly linked to an increase in ROS CCl4induced liver injury (Oriakhi, 2020).
+This process starts lipid peroxidation and membrane